Hugh Hefner

 Hugh Marston Hefner (April 9, 1926 – September 27, 2017) was an American magazine publisher and businessman.
-He was the founder and editor-in-chief of Playboy magazine, a publication with revealing photographs and articles.
+He was the founder and editor-in-chief of Playboy magazine, a publication with sexualized photographs of women, articles, and fiction, and lengthy interviews with politicians, musicians, artists, and writers.
 Hefner extended the Playboy brand into a world network of Playboy Clubs.
-He also resided in luxury mansions where Playboy Playmates shared his wild partying life, fueling media interest.
+He also resided in luxury mansions where Playboy Playmates shared his partying lifestyle, fueling media interest.

 Early life and education

-Hefner was born in Chicago on April 9, 1926, the first child of accountant Glenn Lucius Hefner (1896–1976) and his wife Grace Caroline (Swanson) Hefner (1895–1997) who worked as a teacher.
+Hefner was born on April 9, 1926, in Chicago, the first child of accountant Glenn Lucius Hefner (1896–1976) and his wife Grace Caroline (Swanson) Hefner (1895–1997) who worked as a teacher.
 His parents were from Nebraska.
 He had a younger brother named Keith (1929–2016).
 His mother was of Swedish ancestry, and his father was German and English.

 Hefner was a descendant of Plymouth governor William Bradford through his father's line.
-He described his family as "conservative, Midwestern, Methodist".
+He described his family as "conservative, Midwestern, Methodist.”
 His mother had wanted him to become a missionary.

 Hefner attended Sayre Elementary School and Steinmetz High School, then served from 1944 to 1946 as a United States Army writer for a military newspaper.
 He graduated from the University of Illinois Urbana-Champaign in 1949 with a Bachelor of Arts in psychology and a double minor in creative writing and art, having earned his degree in two and a half years.
 In the spring of 1950, he took a semester of graduate courses in sociology at Northwestern University, but he dropped out soon after.